 We follow the herd even if the behavior of the herd is obviously stupid.
 We instinctively believe there’s safety in numbers, but rarely think about the numerous times in history when humans herd-walked into their own ruin.
 For example, in late history, Soviet Russia and Nazi Germany are good examples of how millions of people sabotaged themselves to sleepwalk into their own ruin in a mental state of collective madness.

-The fear of ostracization blunts our decision-making capabilities.
-The logical brain shuts down and we default to the safety of agreeing with the approved narrative put out by the powers that be, rather than making sufficiently informed, rational decisions.
+Fear of ostracization blunts our decision-making capabilities.
+The logical brain shuts down and we default to the safety of agreeing with the approved narrative put out by the powers-that-be, rather than making sufficiently informed, rational decisions.

-Last but not the least, fear of ostracization causes many people to avoid taking responsibility for their own actions.
+Last but not least, fear of ostracization causes many people to avoid taking responsibility for their own actions.
 When responsibility is waived, the consequences might be waived as well in the short run, but refusing to take responsibility is a surefire way to self-sabotage in the long run.

 Be vigilant at times when you find yourself acting not because of your sufficiently informed rational decisions but because of the fear of ostracization.

 Ask yourself: “Would I really do this if I didn’t care about the approval of others?”

 We are no longer living in tribes and ostracization no longer means death in the jungle.
 If you risk ostracization for acting rationally and taking full responsibility for your life then so be it.
 No big deal.

 If you’re ostracized from a particular community for refusing to conform to their insanity, you were never meant to benefit from belonging to that community in the first place.
 There are many ways to meet like-minded people and join better communities.